Black bear in sanctuary in Islamabad, Pakistan

 Give now

-FOUR PAWS Mission to Help Bears in Pakistan
+Helping Bears in Pakistan

 These cruel practices were initially introduced as a form of entertainment, but despite being condemned worldwide, sadly these practices still continue to exist in the Province of Punjab.
-Multiple incidents of bear baiting have been reported, and authorities have taken strict notice and initiated a crackdown against such cruel acts and to take legal action against the accused person under the Punjab Wildlife Act, 1974.
+Numerous incidents of bear baiting have been reported, and authorities have taken strict notice and initiated a crackdown against such cruel acts and to take legal action against the accused person under the Punjab Wildlife Act, 1974.

 Support us to help bears worldwide